 - Establish “paycheck transparency” through the issuance of wage statements to all individuals performing work under a covered contract.

-This is the second in a series of three articles brought to you by Maria L. Panichelli and Edward T. DeLisle for GovBizConnect, an online professional network for government contracting professionals.
+This is the third and final installment in a series of articles brought to you by Maria L. Panichelli and Edward T. DeLisle for GovBizConnect, an online professional network for government contracting professionals.

 Originally published on the GovBizConnect website.

-Welcome to the second installment of our three-part series, Key Considerations in Small Business Teaming: How to Form a Productive Partnership While Safeguarding your Interests and Protecting your Small Business Eligibility.
-You can read Part I here.
-Today, we will be focusing on how to avoid common pitfalls in teaming.
-But check out our previous installment on the differences of teaming and joint venturing, and stay tuned for our final installment, which will address how to draft an enforceable teaming agreement that will protect your interests as a small business.
-Continue Reading Key Considerations in Small Business Teaming: Part 2 – Avoiding the Common Pitfalls of Teaming
+Welcome to the third and final installment of our three-part series, Key Considerations in Small Business Teaming: How to Form a Productive Partnership While Safeguarding your Interests and Protecting your Small Business Eligibility.
+Today, we will be focusing on crucial concepts to keep in mind when drafting your teaming agreement.
+But check out our previous installments on: (1) the differences of teaming and joint venturing; and (2) avoiding common pitfalls in teaming.
+Stay tuned for our upcoming piece on the new “All Small” Mentor Protégé Program.